The following article is part of the self-preparation for the modern BVOP® Scrum Master Certification program.

 The roles are the people who participate in Scrum.
 They are called roles because everyone has a specific "role", does certain things, and "is responsible" for certain matters.

 Scrum has three roles:

 - Development team

 There are no other roles in Scrum.
 These roles do not interfere in any way with the official positions of the people in the organization.

 The development team combines the developers.
 It only includes people who work to complete the tasks.
 It's rare, but developers can play the role of Product Owner or Scrum Master.
 This approach is not recommended.

-The development team may include people of different competencies, skills, and positions.
+The development team may include people of different competences, skills, and positions.
 These can be programmers, designers, architects, engineers, quality control, business analysts, and anyone else who actually works on the product.

 The Product Owner is the role that represents the voice of the stakeholders and is responsible for ensuring that the team delivers value to the business.

 Stakeholders can be clients, directors, consultants, employees.
 These are people who have some interest in the product.

 The client or senior management has an interest in the product.
 Still, other people in the organization may also be interested if they are going to use the product in their work.